-where c and d are constants that depend on the application memory footprint, checkpointing protocol, network or I/O bandwidth, etc. Equation (2) is convenient in terms of analysis as we will see in the subsequent sections.
-Here, c = 0 corresponds to the second checkpointing scenario discussed above.
+where c and d are constants that depend on the application memory footprint, checkpointing protocol, network or I/O bandwidth, etc. Here, c = 0 corresponds to the in-memory checkpointing scenario discussed above.
+Finally, we assume that checkpoints, recoveries, and consensus verifications are all protected from silent errors6.